exercism/powershell/docs/LEARNING.md

 # Learning PowerShell

 A great place to start learning PowerShell is at the PowerShell Github repository where it has a [learning section](https://github.com/PowerShell/PowerShell/tree/master/docs/learning-powershell).
-This hsa a huge amount of information and links to a wide range of PowerShell topics.
+This has a huge amount of information and links to a wide range of PowerShell topics.

 PowerShell also has a very complete self documenting help system.
 You can explore much of what PowerShell offers using the `Get-Help` cmdlet.
 From within PowerShell, try: